mukherjeesrijit/AI-tutorials/README.md

 * Start here with a vision AI tutorial.
 * Then, go on to the [reading course](https://github.com/mukherjeesrijit/interpretable-ai/blob/main/reading-course.md).
 * More tutorials and reading courses are coming, soon.
+* Want specific to medical or domain-specific Interpretable AI?
+Email me.

 ---

 ## What is the goal?